 - Has basic knowledge of U.S. history and government;

-- Able to read, write, and speak basic English.
+- Able to read, write, and speak English.
 However, there are exceptions to this rule based on the applicant's age and years of permanent residence in the U.S.

-Additionally, certain spouses of U.S. citizens, and those who served in the U.S. military during a past war or are serving currently in combat may be able to file for naturalization sooner.
+Additionally, certain spouses of U.S. citizens and those who have served in the U.S. military during the past war or currently in combat may be eligible to apply for naturalization sooner.
 However, fulfilling all these requirements does not necessarily mean a person will be granted citizenship.
-A person seeking citizenship must also pass an English literacy and civics test, show he or she is of good moral character and take an Oath of Allegiance to uphold the U.S. Constitution.
+A person seeking citizenship must also pass an English literacy and civics test, show that s/he is of good moral character, and take an Oath of Allegiance to uphold the U.S. Constitution.

 The law states that a person is not of good moral character if:

-- Even if an individual has never been convicted of a felony, the U.S. government may decide to review an individual's entire history prior to the five years of good moral character to determine whether or not the individual is of good moral character.
+Even if an individual has never been convicted of a felony, the U.S. government may decide to review an individual's entire history prior to the five years of good moral character to determine whether the individual is of good moral character.